Adapted from a video by Tim Dodd the Everyday Astronaut. Web version by Andy Law.

 After all, the Falcon 9 has set a new bar in the aerospace industry by propulsively landing the first stage booster and reusing it.
 As of the making of this video, nearly half of all Falcon 9 flights ever flown have used a booster that’s flown more than once.

-And what SpaceX developed for the Falcon 9 and Falcon Heavy’s booster recovery is actually a very similar method they’ll use for the Super Heavy booster.
+And what SpaceX developed for the Falcon 9 and Falcon Heavy’s booster recovery is actually a very similar method that they will use for the Super Heavy booster.
 So let us follow the first stages and talk about the systems and hardware in play and how it all works.

 Of course, at lift off, all engines will ignite on both rockets.
 As soon as the computer senses all engines are running smoothly and at full thrust, it will command the launch pad to let go so it can break free of Earth’s gravity.